WolfTech-Innovations/cybr/README.md

 ## First Boot

 On first boot, Cybr is ready to game with:
-- Plasma Mobile interface configured for touch
+- Phosh mobile interface configured for touch
 - Steam pre-installed and ready to launch
 - Discord ready for voice chat with friends
 - Liquorix gaming kernel active